iandouglas/id736portfolio/PROJECT.md

 # Ian Douglas Portfolio Site - Project Requirements

 ## Overview
 Building a Next.js portfolio site that 100% mimics andreagriffiths.dev for format, color scheme, and layout.
-The site will showcase Ian's workshops and conference talks using data from JSON files in the ./data folder.
+The site will showcase Ian's videos, workshops and conference talks using data from JSON files in the ./data folder.

 ## Key Requirements